 Keralam, the land of kera or coconut, is a never-ending array of coconut palms.

 Kerala lies along the coastline, to the extreme south west of the Indian peninsula, flanked by the Arabian Sea on the west and the mountains of the Western Ghats on the east.
 Kerala, 'The God's Own Country', one of the 50 "must see" destinations identified by the National Geographic Traveler, is the southernmost state in India.
 Endowed with unique geographical features having an equitable climate, temperature varying between 17°C to 34°C round the year, serene beaches, tranquil stretches of emerald backwaters, lush hill stations and exotic wildlife, waterfalls, sprawling plantations and paddy fields, it has enchanting art forms and historic and cultural monuments, and festivals.

-This legend land of 'Parasurama' stretches north-

-south along a coastline of 580 kms with a varying width of 35 to 120 kms.
+This legend land of 'Parasurama' stretches north-south along a coastline of 580 kms with a varying width of 35 to 120 kms.
 Cascading delicately down the hills to the coasts covered by verdant coconut groves, the topography and physical characteristics change distinctly from east to west.
 The nature of the terrain and its physical features, divides an east west cross section of the state into three distinct regions- hills and valleys, midland and plains and the coastal region.
-Located between north latitudes 8018' and 12048' and east longitudes 74052' and 72022', this land of eternal beauty encompasses 1.18 per to Vadakara, a distance of 450 kms.
-The Vembanadlake stretching from Alappuzha to Kochi is the biggest water body in the state and is over 200 sq.kms. in area.
-Kuttanad in Alappuzha district alone has more than 20 per cent of India's total length of waterways.
+Located between north latitudes 8018' and 12048' and east longitudes 74052' and 72022', this land of eternal beauty encompasses 1.18 per cent of the country.